piccolo-orm/piccolo_web/image/app/content/md/tutorials/1_getting_started/3_setting_up_postgres.md

 # Installing Postgres

-Make sure Postgres is installed and running before you proceed any further.

 ## Mac, Ubuntu, Windows

 The quickest way to get Postgres up and running on the Mac is using [Postgres.app](https://postgresapp.com/).